HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_large_config.md

 - Increase the CPU allocation for the haproxy pod by approximately 1 CPU for every 10,000 concurrent users.

 !!!note
-     Do not size your JVM Heap size larger than the allotted memory for the pod.
+     Do not set the JVM heap size larger than the allocated memory for the pod.

-Alterations were made to the initial Helm chart configuration during the tests.
-The following table contains the number and limits for each pod.
-Using these values significantly improves the responsiveness of the setup and enables the system to handle 30,000 concurrent users with a vastly improved average response time and a minimal error rate.
+Modifications were made to the initial Helm chart configuration during the tests.
+The following table outlines the pod count and limits for each pod.
+By applying these values, the setup's responsiveness was significantly improved, allowing the system to handle 30,000 concurrent users with a substantial reduction in average response time and a minimal error rate.

 |  |  | Request | Request | Limit | Limit |
 |---|---|---:|---|---|---|